 A repair may be needed after clearing up the infection.
 A filling or crown may be needed and the top or edges of the tooth may require filing.
 Filing ensures that bumpy or rough edges which can suck in bacteria and food debris are eliminated.
 It is also helpful in reducing the size of the tooth when there is crowding.

-In a situation whereby there is a wisdom tooth damage, wisdom teeth removal may be the best option.
+In a situation whereby there is a wisdom tooth damage, wisdom teeth removal may be the option.
 Removal can be partly or complete.
 And your dentist will decide based on many factors.
 The removal is effected through dental surgery.
 Especially for impacted teeth.
-If removal is the best option, it is usually carried to prevent the spread of the infection to other teeth.
+If removal is the option, it is usually carried to prevent the spread of the infection to other teeth.